 - A weight of 213.8 lbs makes the Champion 201175 one of the heavier devices in the 6500-7500 rated wattage range.
-If weight matters to you, one of the champions in this power range is the Sportsman GEN85KIDF with only 133 pounds.
+In terms of weight, one of the champions in their power range is the Sportsman GEN85KIDF, standing at just 133 lbs.

-- With a lowest noise rating of 61 dBA, the inverter generator is one of the more quiet of the generators of similar power.
-If noise emissions are one of your priorities, you may be interested in the Powerhorse 7500i, one of the least noisy generators similarly powerful as this one, rated for 55 dBA.
+- With a lowest possible noise of 61 dBA, this inverter generator places itself amongst the more quiet of the products delivering similar power.
+If you are concerned with noise, check out the Powerhorse 7500i, which is one of the least noisy generators in its power range, with a noise rating of just 55 dBA.

 As you can see from this interactive chart, when compared to other 6500-7500W inverter generators, the Champion 201175 is on the expensive side of the price range.